Major John Frederick Arthur Trotter, OBE (1887 – 1955)

-Trotter was not the only pilot associated with Windermere to have jumped from an aeroplane!
-Flight Commander John Marten Rush Cripps commanded the Royal Naval Air Station at Windermere from May 1916 until January 1917.
-He was previously the Senior Flying Officer at RNAS Great Yarmouth.
-On 8 September 1915, he had been flying a B.E.2c at night to intercept an airship raid when the engine stopped.
-Preparing for a forced landing, he was unable to make out the ground because of the darkness and mist.
-Concerned that the bombs on board might explode on impact, he jumped.
+He was not the only pilot associated with Windermere to have jumped from an aeroplane!
+Flight Commander John Cripps commanded Royal Naval Air Station Windermere from May 1916 until January 1917.
+He was previously Senior Flying Officer at RNAS Great Yarmouth.
+On 9 September 1915, he had been flying a B.E.2c at night to intercept an airship raid when the engine stopped.
+Preparing for a forced landing, he was unable to make out the ground because of darkness and mist.
+Concerned that bombs on board might explode on impact, he jumped.
 He was unhurt, and there was very little damage to the aeroplane.

 Survivability of accidents was part of the reputation of hydro-aeroplanes.
 For example, on 10 February 1912, Hugh Robinson jumped just before his Curtiss hit the water at Antibes, near Nice, France and was unscathed.

 Having witnessed aeroplane accidents on land, it was Edward Wakefield‘s foresight in 1909 that it would be safer to land on water.